soumyalakshmi06/order-processing-service/README.md

 - **Tenant-Specific Validation Rules**
 - **Transaction Outbox Pattern**
 - **Saga-Style Background Processing**

-- **Java 21, Spring Boot 3, JPA/Hibernate, H2**
+ Technologies used in this project: **Java 21, Spring Boot 3, JPA, H2**

-This project is a complete solution for the **Technical Assignment — Multi-Tenant Order Processing Service**.
+This project is a  solution for the **Multi-Tenant Order Processing Service**.

 ---